Ranjesh232/a3share-frontend/README.md

 Here, you can upload any file(max 100mb) and you will get a download link.
 You can share the download link with your friends to download the file.
 You can send email too providing your valid gmail and receiver's valid gmail.

+Here, I have used index.php file as a dummy backend file for the deployment of the Frontend website.